pyreymo/event-horizon/README.md

 - When the number of other players is below your configured threshold

 You can also preview the nearby-player keep range in the world.

+Experimental visual aids can show hidden-player ground markers, but these are optional and disabled unless you enable them.

 ## Commands